UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Predictive Tasks

 We build on the experimental protocols of \cite{couairon2025jafar} and train linear probes models on top of the upsampled DINOv2-S/14 features produced by each method.
 In addition, following the example of \cite{wimmer2025anyup}, we make a small correction to the learning rate schedule of the official JAFAR evaluation suite.
 For this reason, we have recomputed all the baseline methods to provide a fair comparison.
 All methods are run in a pixel-dense upsampling mode.
 Following the example of \cite{couairon2025jafar}, we also run LiFT in a $2{\times}$ upsampling mode followed by bilinear upsampling to pixel-dense features, which we denote as LiFT-$2{\times}$.
 All evaluations use $448{\times}448$ input images and $448{\times}448$ upsampled features.
 For each method, we also report the number of parameters and the average upsampling time for a single image's feature as measured on one NVIDIA A5000 GPU.
 Please see the Appendix \ref{supp:predictive} for additional details.

 \myparagraph{Segmentation.} We present semantic segmentation results in Table \ref{tab:lp} for four datasets: COCO-Stuff\,\cite{lin2014microsoft}, Pascal VOC\,\cite{everingham2015pascal}, ADE20k\,\cite{zhou2019semantic}, and Cityscapes\,\cite{cordts2016cityscapes}.
 First, our results confirm the observations of \cite{couairon2025jafar}, that iteratively running LiFT to produce pixel-dense features leads to degraded performance in this task.
 We find that a single LiFT upsampling iteration (LiFT-$2{\times}$) yields better performance than iterative upsampling to pixel-dense features.
+We also note that AnyUp-v2's performance closely matches AnyUp-v1, although it is slightly lower in some cases.
+This may be attributed to changes in the model's implementation or training method, which we discuss more in Appendix \ref{supp:predictive}.
+We also note that, at this inference resolution, AnyUp-v2 is not faster than AnyUp-v1, though we examine their scaling properties more later in this section.
 Next, we see that UPLiFT achieves state-of-the-art performance, with the highest mIoU and Accuracy scores for all four datasets, even surpassing recent methods that use cross-attention feature pooling.
 This result demonstrates that our Local Attender approach is an effective method for feature pooling and upsampling.
-Finally, we see that UPLiFT has faster inference speed than all high-performing pixel-dense upsamplers.
-While other baselines like Nearest, Bilinear, LiFT-$2{\times}$, and LiFT achieve faster speeds, they also have inferior performance, meaning UPLiFT provides an optimal combination of speed and feature quality.
+Furthermore, we see that the performance of UPLIFT$_{\text{FAST}}$ is nearly identical to UPLiFT, which shows that our inference-time acceleration methods do not impact downstream performance.
+Finally, we see that UPLiFT has faster inference speed than all high-performing pixel-dense upsamplers, and that UPLIFT$_{\text{FAST}}$ almost doubles the inference speed of UPLiFT.
+While other baselines like Nearest, Bilinear, and LiFT-$2{\times}$ achieve faster speeds, they also have inferior performance, meaning UPLiFT provides an optimal combination of speed and feature quality.